SSapiens/Rusty-Tic-Tac-Toe/README.md

 based on the Minimax model.
 The project also includes a two-player mode.

-This repository was made solely and exclusively for educational purposes.

 This repository was made solely and exclusively with educational purposes.